The Book Thief: Characters

-Liesel's foster father and husband of Rosa, Hans is a former German soldier during the First World War, accordion player, and painter.
-He develops a close and loving relationship with Liesel and becomes the main source of strength and support for her.
-He, like Liesel, doesn't have much experience with reading.
-Together, the two help each other with reading and write all the words they learn on a wall in the basement.
+Liesel's foster father and husband to Rosa, Hans was a German soldier during the First World War.
+He is now an accordion player and painter.
+He develops a close and loving relationship with Liesel and becomes a source of strength and support for her.
+Like Liesel, he doesn't have much experience with reading.
+The two help each other with reading and write all the words they learn on a wall in the basement.
 He helps Max because Max's father saved Hans in the First World War.